Physical Education & Recreation (PER)

 PER A152 Beginning River Rafting 1 Credit

 Special Note: Requires good backcountry camping skills and the ability to function comfortably in inclement weather.
 An overnight field outing may be included in the course.
 Students may need to rent or purchase additional gear.
+May be repeated for credit.

 PER A153 Beginning Sea Kayaking 1 Credit

 Introduces the fundamentals of sea kayaking in Alaska.
-Includes the most commonly used equipment, techniques, challenges, and risks found in the sport.
+Includes the most commonly used equipment, techniques, and risks.
 Provides instruction in selecting equipment, trip planning, transporting boats, preparing to paddle, boat handling, re-entry techniques, and sea kayaking strokes.
 Emphasizes risk assessment and safety skills.

 Special Note: Requires good backcountry camping skills and the ability to function comfortably in inclement weather.
 An overnight field outing may be included in the course.
 Students may need to rent or purchase additional gear for this course.
+May be repeated for credit.

-PER A155 Fly Fishing 1 Credit
+PER A156 Beginning Packrafting 1 Credit

 Special Note: Requires ability to perform comfortably in extremely cold and inclement weather.
 Students may need to rent or purchase additional equipment for this course.
+May be repeated for credit.

 PER A164 Skiing Alaska's Backcountry 2 Credits

-Introduces skills needed to ski off-trail.
+Introduces skills needed to ski and snowboard off-trail.
 Covers techniques for traveling on rolling and inclined terrain, negotiating side hills, and skiing inclines and declines of up to 40 degrees.
 Covers selecting personal and group safety equipment, evaluating avalanche hazards and assessing risk.

 PER A165 Avalanche Hazard Recognition and Evaluation 1 Credit